 Overview

 Perched on a gentle hill in south Belfast, Malone House commands sweeping views across the historic Barnett Demesne estate.
-The Georgian mansion, now a premier venue for weddings, conferences and private functions, also houses the Higgin Gallery and the Barnett Restaurant.
-Its beautifully landscaped grounds—planted with azaleas, rhododendrons and mature trees—link seamlessly to the River Lagan towpath, making it a favourite spot for walkers, joggers and cyclists.
+The Georgian mansion now operates as a cultural venue and event space, housing the Higgin Gallery and the Barnett Restaurant.
+Its landscaped grounds spill directly onto the River Lagan towpath, creating a seamless transition from manicured lawns to award-winning walking and cycling routes.

-The house is easily reached by public transport; the 8A and 8B bus routes stop at Malone Hill Park, a short walk from the front doors.
-For those driving, on‑site parking is available free of charge.
+The estate is easily accessible by public transport, with the 8A and 8B bus routes stopping at Malone Hill Park, just a short walk from the main entrance.
+Drivers can use the free on-site car park, which includes designated spaces for visitors with mobility needs.

 History

-After Legge’s death the property passed to the Harberton family (1868‑1920) and later to William Barnett, who gifted the house to the city of Belfast in 1946.
-The National Trust managed the house from the early 1970s, but a devastating fire in 1976 left it a shell.
-The Belfast City Council oversaw a meticulous restoration, and the house reopened in June 1983, reborn as a cultural and events hub.
+Following Legge’s death, the property changed hands several times, passing to the Harberton family and later to William Barnett, who donated the house to Belfast City Council in 1946.
+The National Trust took over management in the early 1970s, but a devastating fire in 1976 reduced the building to a shell.
+A meticulous restoration project followed, and the house reopened in June 1983.
+The estate’s connection to local culture runs deep; poet Paul Muldoon famously captured its character in Gathering Mushrooms, a piece that reflects the quiet, enduring relationship between the mansion and its surrounding woods.

 What to See & Do